tyler-hungerrr/tyler-hungerrr/README.md

 - 👋 Hi, I’m @tyler-hungerrr
 - 👀 I’m interested in video gaming and lego building
-- 🌱 I’m currently learning Cyber Security in Computer Science
+- 🌱 I’m currently learning Cyber Security andComputer Science
 - 📫 How to reach me is on twitter.com/tyler_hungerr

 <!---